Pushkar Sharma (cricketer)

-Pushkar Shivkumar Sharma, also known as Puoshkar Sharma, is a Kenyan cricketer who has played for the Kenya national cricket team.

-Sharma, who was born in India, captained the Mumbai Under-16 cricket team.
-In 2019, he moved to Kenya and joined Ruaraka Sports Club.
-He played in the Nairobi Province Cricket Association league, where he became the top scorer with 841 runs in 14 innings.
-He was selected for the Kenya national cricket team in 2022, making his international debut opening the batting for Kenya in the 2022–23 ICC Men's T20 World Cup Africa Qualifiers.
-He played in the 2025 Pearl of Africa T20 Series series and for the Kenyan team at the ICC Cricket World Cup Challenge League later in the year.
+Pushkar Shivkumar Sharma (also known as Puoshkar Sharma) is a Kenyan cricketer who plays for the Kenya national cricket team.
+Born in India, he captained the Mumbai Under-16 cricket team.
+In 2019, He joined Ruaraka Sports Club and played in the Nairobi County Cricket Association league, finishing as the top scorer with 841 runs in 14 innings.

+Sharma made his T20I debut for Kenya in 2022 during the ICC Men's T20 World Cup Africa Qualifiers, opening the batting alongside Collins Obuya.
+He was part of Kenya’s record 10-wicket victory over Mali national cricket team, scoring 14* in a chase completed in just 15 balls, one of the most dominant wins in T20I history.

+He has also played in the 2025 Pearl of Africa T20 Series, and represented Kenya in the ICC Cricket World Cup Challenge League, scoring fifties against Denmark and Kuwait and finishing among Kenya’s top run-scorers.

+Sharma has received sponsorship from IndiaFirst Life Insurance Company Limited, Mumbai, India.

 Family

 Sharma married Sita Mishra on 7 December 2023.
 The couple had their first child in 2024.
 He lives in Nairobi and works as a marketing manager.